Victorian ERNESTO PIERRET Etruscan Brooch

 $10,500.00

-Ernesto Pierret (1824-1870) was a French jeweler, born in Paris and in the 1840s relocating to Rome to train as a goldsmith.
+Ernesto Pierret (1824-1870) was a French jeweller, born in Paris and relocating to Rome to train as a goldsmith.

 His works are of very high quality, featuring highly ornate gold work with typical Etruscan revivalist motifs.
 Parallels have been drawn frequently between his work and Castellani’s and it has been suggested by historians that he may have been an apprentice or spent some time in the workshop of Castellani due to the similarity in style and mastery of technique that both firms display.